Tea culture: Indonesia

-Teh poci, a tea specially brewed in clay pots and cups This drink is added to gula batu (rock sugar) and drunk hot.
+Teh poci is a tea specially brewed in clay pots and cups, drunk hot after gula batu (rock sugar) is added.
 It usually uses green tea or jasmine tea, which gives off a distinctive aroma, and is usually served in the morning, afternoon, or evening, accompanied by snacks.
 Teh poci can be easily found in the city of Tegal.

 Nyaneut is the name pinned to the tradition of drinking tea typical of the people of Garut.
 The tradition is usually carried out to welcome the Islamic New Year.
 At first, Nyaneut began when the Dutch scientist Karel Frederik Hole opened tea plantations in Cigedug and Bayongbong in the 19th century.
 Since then, the area has been a producer of high-quality tea.
 Nyaneut has also become a habit for the people of Garut and its surroundings, who are at the foot of Mount Cikurai, to warm their bodies.
 Usually, tea is served to guests along with a snack in the form of boiled cassava.
 In the process of drinking tea, it begins by rotating the tea glass in the palm of the hand twice; after that, the aroma of the tea must be inhaled three times first, and then the tea may be drunk.

 In Yogyakarta, patehan is part of the Royal Palace of Yogyakarta, which is in charge of preparing drinks, especially tea, along with all the equipment for the needs of the palace, both for traditional ceremonies and for routine daily needs.
 Water for making tea is taken from a special well called Nyai Jalatunda near the royal tea brewery called Gedhong Patehan.
 Patehan's daily agenda is to prepare a tea routine for the sultan at 6 a.m. and 11 a.m.
 The tea is delivered in a procession of five female courtiers.

 Betawi people have a tea tradition called nyahi.
 It is said that the word "nyahi" itself comes from Arabic culture, from the word "syay," which means tea.
 Nyahi activities are usually done with family or friends in the afternoon, a few hours after lunch time.
 What is drunk is teh tubruk, which is a drink made from dry tea leaves that is brewed directly without filtering them and placed in a canned teapot or a teapot made of brass.
-The tradition is usually enjoyed with coconut sugar.
+The tradition is usually drunk with coconut sugar.
 The sweetener will be bitten first, followed by sipping hot tea.
 It is accompanied by some snacks like kue ape, boiled peanuts, boiled banana, wajik, kue apem, and so on.